anantasharma510/Web-Tech/README.md

 # Web-Tech
-You can find important notes related web tech
+You can find important notes related html and css